jiseong-choi/oxinion-finance/README.md

 ## Features

-✅ Display amount of dividend depending on the shares
+✅ Display amount of dividend depending on the shares - If you log in, you can keep tracking your own portfolio.

 ✅ A dividend Calendar